WATCH: Steve Sarkisian’s weekly press conference

-The Red Raiders who may be working with their second-string quarterback, after Tyler Shough went out with a shoulder injury early in the season.
-If he is unavailable on Saturday, Tech will once again lean on Donovan Smith as the trigger man in Game 4 under Joey McGuire.
+Both teams sit at 0-1 in Big 12 play and hope to stay somewhat in control of their own destiny for the conference championship.
+If either team manages to win out, they will have a chance to play in Arlington.

-Texas will also have quarterback questions again this week with Quinn Ewers looking ahead of schedule on his recovery, while Hudson Card managed to play well enough to win on an injured ankle.
+A loss on Saturday means they will need a ton of help to even have a chance at the conference title game.

-With all of those questions and more, Steve Sarkisian addresses the media ahead of the first conference game.
+Texas head coach Steve Sarkisian addresses the media ahead of the pivotal matchup against West Virginia.

 How to Watch: